 A year later, Ellis-Bextor was again making waves with the pop single "Take Me Home."
 Thanks to that effort, she beat the likes of Five to the number one spot on the U.K. singles chart.
 In their ongoing search for controversy, the British press even touted her as the main competitor to enormously popular Victoria Beckham, previously known as Posh Spice.
 That same year, Ellis-Bextor served up another chart-topper in the ultra-cool disco tune "Murder on the Dancefloor," which was a smash throughout Europe.

 These singles anchored Ellis-Bextor's 2001 solo debut, Read My Lips, a significant hit in the U.K. and Europe.
 Two years later, she released Shoot from the Hip, a record that wasn't quite as successful on the charts but had two Top Ten singles in "Mixed Up World" and "I Won’t Change You."
-As the album was churning out singles, Ellis-Bextor announced she was pregnant and took a hiatus to take care of her child.
+As the album was gaining traction, Ellis-Bextor announced she was pregnant and took a hiatus to take care of her child.
 She returned in 2007 with Trip the Light Fantastic, a guest-heavy record preceded by the Top Ten hit "Catch You."
 Although Trip the Light Fantastic went gold in the U.K., it spawned no further big hits -- "Me and My Imagination" peaked at 23 -- and the album receded from the spotlight.
 Ellis-Bextor then devoted herself to recording her fourth album, resulting in Make a Scene, which appeared in the summer of 2011.
 The following year she went back into the studio to work with British indie hero Ed Harcourt, who ended up co-writing and producing what would become her next album, Wanderlust.
-The album appeared in January 2014, capitalizing on her appearance in BBC TV's Strictly Come Dancing. ~ David Peter Wesolowski
+The album appeared in January 2014, capitalizing on her appearance in BBC TV's Strictly Come Dancing, and debuting at four on the U.K. charts on its way to silver certification; it was her biggest hit since 2003's Shoot from the Hip.
+She returned in the fall of 2016 with Familia, an album that reunited her with Harcourt. ~ David Peter Wesolowski